Clever companies are leaving the public cloud

 Speaking of doing maths, Spotify started something interesting in 2020.
 Cloud computing had become such a massive part of the company’s costs that they built a tool called Cost Insights so that “engineers can see the impact of their cloud usage (down to a product and resource level) and make optimizations wherever and whenever it makes sense”.
 On one hand, that’s a really clever idea.
 On the other, it shows that cloud optimisation is such a hard problem to solve that one of the world’s leading software makers has put it on their engineers’ shoulders.

-We have had our own struggles with AWS cost optimisation, so Spotify's travails are sadly unsurprising to us.
-When you are used to building first and optimising later, the move to optimising as you build is hard to make.
+We have had our own struggles with AWS cost optimisation, so Spotify's travails are unsurprising to us.
+When you are used to building first and optimising later, it's not easy to switch to optimising as you build.

-Servers: The next big thing comes in three basic flavours
+Servers: The next big thing comes in four basic flavours

 Where do workloads go when they leave the public cloud?
 The main options are: